libp2p/specs/rendezvous/README.md

 adversarial actors who generate a large number of peer identities and register under a namespace of interest (e.g., the relay namespace).

-It is TBD how exactly such attacks will be mitigated.
+It is TBD how exactly the protocol will mitigate such attacks.
 See <https://github.com/libp2p/specs/issues/341> for a discussion on this topic.